Ob`duc´tion,n.1. The act of drawing or laying over, as a covering.

 This year marks the 20th anniversary of the launch of Myst, one of the best-selling computer games in history.
-Myst was an exploration through a landscape of dramatically realistic images (rendered in Strata - check out the new Strata reward tier!) tied together to create an experience that was described as "becoming your world."
+Myst was an exploration through a landscape of dramatically realistic images tied together to create an experience that was described as "becoming your world."
 The Myst name is widely recognized as uniquely defining a new kind of gaming - amazingly immersive worlds where the point is to understand your environment rather than test your reflexes.
 The Obduction project will take what Cyan knows about creating deeply immersive worlds and apply it to an entirely new game with fantastic scenery, incredible architecture, compelling story, and exceptional challenges.

 Obduction will be built with the same framework that made Cyan's earlier games such a wonderful experience: stunning landscapes, deep storyline, engaging characters, dramatic soundscapes, and challenging yet intuitive puzzles.
 Obduction is an entirely new property, delivered using one of the most powerful game development technologies available today.
 Obduction is an adventure game for the new millennium that stays true to the concepts that made the genre great.

 Obduction will be developed for both Windows and MacOS, with a targeted release of mid-to-late 2015.

 The game is being designed with a flexible scope in mind, so that as the budget grows, the game grows.
 More places; more puzzles; more mystery; more complexity; more adventure!